Mixed Media Fox Art Journal Page

 I love to play in my art studio and use all kinds of art supplies.
 From paper to watercolors to colored pencils I’m a mixed media artist to the core!
 Mixed media art journaling is so much fun because it allows me to use all of the amazing art supplies I have gathered over the years and just PLAY with them!
 I’m also sharing a new art book my good art buddy, Julie, introduced to me.
 Continue on to see how I created a mixed media fox art journal page.

-This post was sponsored by ID Lottery.
+This is a sponsored post.
 All opinions are my own.
 Read full disclosure policy HERE

 For the love of Art Books!

 I am of the philosophy that you can never have too many art supplies OR too many art books!
 So, my LOVE of collecting and using art books from all mediums has taken over a part of my studio.
 Studying and learning from other artists is how we grow as an artist ourselves.
 By copying other artist’s styles, we develop our own unique style by default.

 “Imitation is not just the sincerest form of flattery – it’s the sincerest form of learning.”

 The Creature Garden – An Illustrator’s Guide to Beautiful Beasts & Fictional Fauna

 The Creature Garden – An Illustrator’s Guide to Beautiful Beasts & Fictional Fauna by Harry & Zanna Goldhawk is a new addition to my overflowing bookshelf.
 This tutorial style art book is filled with wonderful illustrations of mammals, birds, insects, botanicals, ocean life and even mystical creatures.